-The Vlachs, a group of proud Greeks that speaks a Romance language called “Vlachika,” or Aromanian, have their own distinct culture and traditions within Greece.
+The Vlachs, a group of proud Greeks who speak a Romance language called “Vlachika,” or Aromanian, have their own distinct culture and traditions within Greece.

 Members of this group, which now numbers around 250,000 individuals, can be found in many countries in the Balkans, including Greece, North Macedonia, Serbia, Albania, Bulgaria, and Romania.
 There is also a substantial population in North America as well.

-Most of the Vlachs in Greece today live in the north of the country, particularly in and around the Pindus Mountain range.
+Most of the Vlachs in Greece today live in the northern part of the country, particularly in and around the Pindus Mountain range.
 The hub of the Vlach people in Greece is the town of Metsovo, which is the center of their culture in the country.

-The term “Vlach” in Greece has also come to describe shepherds and “country people” in general, and has unfortunate derogatory connotations.
+Over time, the term “Vlach” in Greece has taken on unfortunate derogatory connotations and has also come to describe shepherds and “country people” in general.

 Although the term is seen as negative, the Vlachs traditionally are pastoralists and shepherds who historically moved from the highlands in the summer to the lowlands in the winter for their animals to graze.